chdemko/packagist-keywords/README.md

 Usage
 -----

-Example: get data for projects using keywords which are in the 20 most used and which are used by at least 10% of the projects.
+Example: get data for projects using keywords which are in the 20 most used and which are used by at least 10% of the projects keeping
+10 keywords minimum.

 ~~~
 ./vendor/thegalactic/php-packagist-keywords/cli/packagist-keywords.sh\
     --output=filename.csv\
     --max=20\
-    --ratio=0.10
+    --ratio=0.10\
+    --min=10
 ~~~

 * if `output` is not provided, a default filename is produced;